Back To Search Results

 • If the animal's status is unknown, rabies prophylaxis may be deferred if the animal is in custody and may be observed or evaluated for rabies.
 Most commonly, rabies originates in bat and skunk populations.

 • Any bite or suspected bite from a bat should require rabies prophylaxis.
-Rabies prophylaxis initiation in the ED requires the rabies vaccine to be provided at a distant site from the injury as much of the required rabies immune globulin is given locally to the wound.
+Rabies prophylaxis initiation in the emergency department requires the rabies vaccine to be provided at a distant site from the injury as much of the required rabies immune globulin is given locally to the wound.

 • Further rabies vaccine doses are necessary on days three, seven, and fourteen.